Testerinopapa/paint-and-guess/GameHubDocs/paint-and-guess-canvas-complete.md

 **Desktop View (Drawer):**
 - Large drawing canvas (container-adaptive, 4:3 aspect ratio) in center
-- Toolbar above canvas with brush/eraser tools and size control (enabled)
+- Toolbar above canvas with brush/eraser tools and size control (enabled, only during drawing phase)
-- Color palette below canvas with preset colors and custom picker (visible)
+- Color palette below canvas with preset colors and custom picker (visible, only during drawing phase)
 - Player list on left showing all participants
 - Chat on right for guesses and messages
 - Game header at top with "You're Drawing!" badge, timer, round info, and current word

 **Desktop View (Guesser):**
 - Large viewing canvas (container-adaptive, 4:3 aspect ratio) in center
-- Toolbar above canvas (visible but all controls disabled/grayed out)
 - "Watch and guess the word!" overlay on canvas
+- No toolbar (hidden)
 - No color palette (hidden)
 - Player list on left showing all participants
 - Chat on right for guesses and messages